mmmorris1975/aws-runas/docs/ec2-metadata.md

 instance credentials.
 It also exposes some paths which are not part of the EC2 metadata service so we can adjust the configuration of the service while it is running.

+When using a non-IAM (SAML) profile with the EC2 metadata service, you may encounter timeout issues when using the awscli.
+This is due to the default timeout for the awscli EC2 metadata interaction of 1 second, and in some cases, the need to communicate with the IdP before fetching the AWS role credentials will cause this awscli timeout to be exceeded.
+To work around this issue, you can set either (or both) of these parameters in your `.aws/config` file: `metadata_service_timeout` or `metadata_service_num_attempts`.
+For more information see the [AWS docs](https://awscli.amazonaws.com/v2/documentation/api/latest/reference/configure/index.html#configuration-variables)

 ## Running
 To execute aws-runas using the EC2 Metadata Service feature, use the `--ec2` flag when running the command.
 For example, on a MacOS or Linux system: